-A student leaves an area without permission or is in an
+A student leaves an area without permission or is in an area outside the boundaries of the school.

-The school may impose a range of disciplinary sanctions for the behaviors listed in the left column.
+The school may impose a range of disciplinary sanctions for the behaviors listed above.
 These sanctions may be progressive in nature, but higher level sanctions may be deemed necessary, up to and including expulsion, per administrative review of the issue.
-The range of sanctions may include, but not be limited to:
+The range of sanctions may include, but are not limited to:

-- Time in office/detention
+- Time in office

+- Detention

-- Requirement to participate in structured reteaching
+- Requirement of participation in a structured reteaching

 - Parent/guardian contact/meeting

-- Loss of technology device and/or privileges (if applicable)
+- Loss or technology device and/or privileges (if applicable)

 - Alternative learning environment

 - Recommendation for further assessment

 - Bus suspension or expulsion (related to behavior violations on the bus)

 - Restitution/community service

 - Additional attendance/Saturday school

-- In-school suspension
+- In-School Suspension

-- Out-of-school suspension
+- Out-of-School Suspension

 - Expulsion

+- Restorative Circle

-- In instances where a law violation has occurred in addition to a violation of school rules, appropriate law enforcement officials will be contacted and may become involved in the administration of discipline.
+\\In instances where a law violation has occurred in addition to a violation of school rules, appropriate law enforcement officials will be contacted and may become involved in the administration of discipline.

-- A CPI hold may be utilized if a student poses an immediate danger to themself or others.
-The least restrictive hold will be utilized until the
+\\A CPI hold may be utilized if a student poses an immediate danger to themselves or others.
+The least restrictive hold with be utilized until the student is again able to demonstrate safe behavior.